abbas99-hub/Job-Recommendation-System/README.md

 ## Model Evaluation
 After training the model, we will evaluate its performance using suitable evaluation metrics such as precision, recall, and accuracy.
 This step will help us assess how well the model predicts job recommendations and identify areas for improvement.

-## Model Deployment using Azure Cloud
+## Model Deployment using AWS Cloud
-To make the job recommendation system accessible to users, we will deploy the model on the Azure cloud platform.
+To make the job recommendation system accessible to users, we will deploy the model on the AWS cloud platform.
 The deployment process involves the following steps:

-* Model Serialization: Serialize the trained model to a format compatible with the Azure cloud deployment.
+* Model Serialization: Serialize the trained model to a format compatible with the AWS cloud deployment.
 * Model Containerization: Package the serialized model along with the necessary dependencies and environment specifications into a container using tools like Docker.
-* Azure Container Registry: Create a container registry on Azure to store the model container and related artifacts securely.
+* Amazon Elastic Container Registry (ECR): Create a container registry on AWS ECR to store the model container and related artifacts securely.
-* Azure Kubernetes Service (AKS): Deploy the model container as a scalable microservice using AKS, which provides orchestration and management capabilities.
+* Amazon Elastic Kubernetes Service (EKS): Deploy the model container as a scalable microservice using EKS, which provides orchestration and management capabilities.
 * API Development: Develop an API that allows users to interact with the deployed model and request personalized job recommendations.
-Integration and Testing: Integrate the API with other components of the job recommendation system, and perform thorough testing to ensure its functionality and performance.
+* Integration and Testing: Integrate the API with other components of the job recommendation system, and perform thorough testing to ensure its functionality and performance.
 * Deployment Monitoring: Monitor the deployed model and API to track usage, performance metrics, and address any potential issues or errors.

 ## Usage